-CBD supplements are a worthwhile treatment option for many horses.
+CBD supplements may benefit many horses.
 Just be sure to do your research and invest in the right products!

 Cannabidiol (CBD) is the hottest topic in animal health today.
 Many horse caretakers who have used CBD themselves are now choosing it for their equine companions in the hopes of helping them feel better.
 CBD’s potential benefits are exciting, but the huge selection of products and claims can be overwhelming, particularly when you see CBD supplements for sale virtually everywhere: grocery stores, coffee shops, gas stations and even video stores!

 If you think CBD supplements may benefit your horse, begin by talking to your veterinarian, particularly if your horse takes any prescription medications.
 He or she can advise you on potential interactions and side effects and may have additional information to share.
 But don’t expect your vet to rattle off a list of studies supporting CBD use in horses; research is limited and most of what is currently known is anecdotal.
 Depending on where you live in the US, or if you’re in Canada, laws may even prohibit your vet from recommending or prescribing CBD, although he or she should still feel comfortable discussing it with you.

 It is ultimately your responsibility to research the equine CBD supplements you’re considering.
 Product labels only tell part of the story.
 Scrutinize the supplier’s marketing materials, including their company website, to fully understand who is behind the company and how products are advertised.
 If a company is making direct or implied claims in any of their materials — including product names — that their products will treat, prevent, mitigate or cure any disease, they are breaking the law and misleading consumers.
 There are far too many opportunistic companies in the CBD space that have a “gold rush” mentality and will say anything to make a sale.